 Degrees and Certifications:

 My love for education and teaching began at an early age.
 Unofficially, I began teaching (my sister!) when I was in fourth grade.
-My desire to learn and help others never wavered.
-I graduated from Capital University with a BA degree in Elementary and Special Education.
+My desire to learn and help others has never wavered.
+I graduated from Capital University with a BA in Elementary and Special Education.
 My Masters in Elementary Education is from Marygrove College.